Sausage Stuffed Manicotti

 • 1 lb. bag frozen spinach, thawed and squeezed dry

-• 1 lb. ground Italian sausage (I prefer mild)
+• 1 lb.
+Ground Italian sausage (I prefer mild)

 • 2 Tbl.
 Olive oil